'Alive and kicking' - German economy shifts into higher gear

-BERLIN (Reuters) - The German economy picked up more steam than expected in the second quarter, driven by higher household and state spending, data showed on Tuesday, suggesting that Europe’s biggest economy is powering ahead despite trade-related business uncertainties.
+BERLIN (Reuters) - The German economy picked up more steam than expected in the second quarter, driven by higher household and state spending, suggesting that Europe’s biggest economy is powering ahead despite trade-related business uncertainties.

-Gross domestic product expanded by 0.5 percent quarter-on-quarter, the Federal Statistics Office said.
+Gross domestic product expanded by 0.5 percent quarter-on-quarter, the Federal Statistics Office said on Tuesday.
 That compared with a Reuters forecast of 0.4 percent.

 The office also revised up the quarterly growth rate for the first three months of the year to 0.4 percent from 0.3 percent.